JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

         override fun onDrop(event: DragAndDropEvent): Boolean {
             // Prints the type of action into system output every time
-            // a drag and drop operation is concluded. println("Action at the target: ${event.action}")
+            // a drag-and-drop operation is concluded.
+            println("Action at the target: ${event.action}")

             val result = (targetText == "Drop here")